SuperRare Price Tops $0.20 on Major Exchanges (RARE)

-SuperRare (RARE) traded 0.7% lower against the U.S. dollar during the 1 day period ending at 11:00 AM ET on September 1st.
-Over the last seven days, SuperRare has traded 9.7% lower against the U.S. dollar.
-SuperRare has a market capitalization of $19.90 million and $26.69 million worth of SuperRare was traded on exchanges in the last day.
-One SuperRare coin can currently be bought for approximately $0.20 or 0.00000989 BTC on exchanges.
+SuperRare (RARE) traded 0.2% higher against the U.S. dollar during the twenty-four hour period ending at 18:00 PM ET on September 4th.
+Over the last seven days, SuperRare has traded up 3.9% against the U.S. dollar.
+One SuperRare coin can now be purchased for $0.20 or 0.00001030 BTC on major exchanges.
+SuperRare has a market capitalization of $20.82 million and approximately $3.42 million worth of SuperRare was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.